dotmaster/NodeBase/README.md

 - use an _error(id, stringMessage, err, type = "e.g. filedownload", tags = "")) function in your class for consistent error handling and
 - emit errors with a status, type, data, message field

+#### ERMIT, INMIT AND WAMIT

+- ermit: takes a message and an object and emits the object together with the message.
+It also does some checking if the object contains a message field.
+It also integrates the message in the object if the object has already a message field, that is a string
+- inmit and wamit: take a type field and an optional data object as well a optional message field

 #### MIXINS

 - use noeBases static merge function for mixins